 Our Students Share Their Stories and Appreciation

-Learn more about a few of the dozens of students who have been helped by the Emergency Relief Fund established by The Foundation at MCCC to help students complete their studies as MCCC transitioned to online learning in the midst of the nation's response to COVID-19 and its aftermath.
+Learn more about a few of the hundreds of students each year who have been helped by donor support.
+The Foundation's Eliminating Barriers pillar was established to help students complete their studies as MCCC by overcoming financial and non-financial obstacles that threaten their success.

 Matthew V., pictured at the right, with his brother, Joseph, and parents, Julia and William, was able to complete his associate degree at MCCC in December 2020 and now continues his studies in cybersecurity at Eastern Michigan University.